telefonicaid/fiware-cygnus/flume/README.md

 In addition:
 * Observe the version of httpcomponents-core and httpcomponents-client in the pom.xml are matching the version of such packages within the Flume bundle (httpclient-4.2.1.jar and httpcore-4.2.1.jar).
 These are not the newest versions of such packages, but trying to build the cosmos-injector with such newest libraries has shown incompatibilities with Flume's ones.
-* libthrift-0.9.1.jar must overwrite APACHE_FLUME_HOME/lib/libthrift-0.7.0.jar
+* libthrift-0.9.1.jar must overwrite APACHE_FLUME_HOME/lib/libthrift-0.7.0.jar (it can be got from the following URL: http://repo1.maven.org/maven2/org/apache/thrift/libthrift/0.9.1/libthrift-0.9.1.jar)

 ### OrionCKANSink dependencies